 An anthem for the queenliest dead that ever died so young–

 A dirge for her the doubly dead in that she died so young.

 After reading through a few lines of this first stanza it becomes clear that the speaker is addressing “Guy De Vere.”
 It is less clear however who the speaker actually is.
-The emotion presented within this section is somewhat restrained.
+The emotion presented in this section is somewhat restrained.

 The speaker informs the listener that someone’s “spirit,” presumably that of Lenore, has “flown forever” from the earth.
-Within these lines the speaker is explaining the spiritual facts of Lenore’s death.
-Whether is speaker is truly mourning the death of this woman or not, they do believe her used to have a “saintly soul.”
+Within these lines, the speaker is explaining the spiritual facts of Lenore’s death.
+Whether is the speaker is truly mourning the death of this woman or not, they do believe her used to have a “saintly soul.”

 Poe’s speaker says that Lenore is floating down the “Stygian river.”
-This is reference to the River Styx in Greek mythology.
+This is a reference to the River Styx in Greek mythology.
 They then prod their listener, asking Guy De Vere if he does not feel the loss.
 He is apparently not showing sufficient emotion.
 He sheds no tears for her.
 Here, the speaker tells him that he must “weep now” or never weep again.